microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 def upload_rows(rows):
-    """Uploads the rows in a Spark dataframe to Azure AI search.
+    """Uploads the rows in a Spark dataframe to Azure AI Search.
-    Limits uploads to 1000 rows at a time due to Azure AI search limits.
+    Limits uploads to 1000 rows at a time due to Azure AI Search API limits.
     """
     BATCH_SIZE = 1000
     rows = list(rows)